- A color vision test is a simple eye exam that can determine if you’re able to see all colors.

 - protanopia: difficulty distinguishing blue from green and red from green

 - tritanopia: difficulty distinguishing yellow from green and blue from green

 - deuteranopia: difficulty distinguishing red from purple and green from purple

 - achromatopsia: complete color blindness (a rare condition, in which only shades of grey are visible)

-There is no treatment that directly addresses color vision problems.
-However, if your color vision deficiency is being caused by an illness, such as diabetes or glaucoma, addressing the illness may improve your color vision.
+There’s no treatment that directly addresses color vision problems.
+However, if your color vision deficiency is the result of an illness, such as diabetes or glaucoma, addressing the illness may improve your color vision.

 Using colored filters on your eyeglasses or colored contact lenses might make color contrasts easier to see.
 However, neither a filter nor colored contacts will improve your innate ability to tell colors apart.